<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1922199932060382&amp;ev=PageView&amp;noscript=1">

 The applicant brought a family provision application seeking part of her late father’s estate after being explicitly excluded from his will.
 Her sister, Julene Cyati, was the executor and sole beneficiary.
 The deceased had directed that the applicant repay a loan of nearly $200,000, with the will making no provision for her.
 The sisters had a long-standing strained relationship.

-Key Legal Issues
+Key Legal Issues in the Family Provision Claim

 • Was the deceased's will inadequate in providing for the applicant's proper maintenance and support in circumstances where the applicant was not dependant on the deceased and had a previous strained relationship?